vinit105/ideaVault/README.md

 Welcome to **IdeaVault**, an open-source SaaS platform that empowers developers and founders to **license their original software project ideas** under a unique 1% attribution model.

+- contribute with your code, no ai tools contribution..

 ---
 ---